 Each consultant sets their own hours.
 Please contact your consultant directly to find out if she/he is able to meet outside normal business hours.
 You may be able to meet via Zoom or Skype.

 How do I copyright a product?

-A copyright is the exclusive legal right, given to an originator or an assignee to print, publish, perform, film, or record literary, artistic, or musical material, and to authorize others to do the same. opens in a new windowLearn more about copyrighting and the process of getting your material protected.
+A copyright is the exclusive legal right given to an originator or an assignee to print, publish, perform, film, or record literary, artistic, or musical material, and to authorize others to use their material.
+Copyrights are filed with the U.S. Copyright Office, a federal agency. opens in a new windowLearn more about copyrighting and the process of getting your material protected.

 How do I file a patent or trademark?

 If you have a new technology or innovation that you're developing, we'll be glad to help you understand the patent process and refer you to a patent attorney if necessary.
 Be aware that scams abound in this area.
 A provisional patent application is NOT a patent application.